1989 Tiananmen Square protests and massacre: Martial law

-The Chinese government declared martial law on 20 May and mobilized at least 30 divisions from five of the country's seven military regions.
+The Chinese government declared martial law on 20 May and mobilised at least 30 divisions from five of the country's seven military regions.
 At least 14 of the PLA's 24 army corps contributed troops.
-As many as 250,000 troops were eventually sent to the capital, some arriving by air and others by rail.
 Guangzhou's civil aviation authorities suspended civil airline travel to prepare for transporting military units.

-The army's entry into the capital was blocked in the suburbs by throngs of protesters.
-Tens of thousands of demonstrators surrounded military vehicles, preventing them from either advancing or retreating.
-Protesters lectured soldiers and appealed to them to join their cause; they also provided soldiers with food, water, and shelter.
+The army's initial entry into the capital was blocked in the suburbs by throngs of protesters.
 Seeing no way forward, the authorities ordered the army to withdraw on 24 May.
 All government forces then retreated to bases outside the city.

-While the army's withdrawal was initially seen as "turning the tide" in favor of protesters, in reality, mobilization was taking place across the country for a final assault.
+Defying martial law, students entertained themselves with music, drinking, and smoking on the square.
 At the same time, internal divisions intensified within the student movement itself.
-By late May, the students became increasingly disorganized with no clear leadership or unified course of action.
+By late May, the students became increasingly disorganised with no clear leadership or unified course of action.
 Moreover, Tiananmen Square was overcrowded and facing serious hygiene problems.
 Hou Dejian suggested an open election of the student leadership to speak for the movement but was met with opposition.
 Meanwhile, Wang Dan moderated his position, ostensibly sensing the impending military action and its consequences.
 He advocated for a temporary withdrawal from Tiananmen Square to re-group on campus, but this was opposed by hardline student factions who wanted to hold the square.
 The increasing internal friction would lead to struggles for control of the loudspeakers in the middle of the square in a series of "mini-coups": whoever controlled the loudspeakers was "in charge" of the movement.
 Some students would wait at the train station to greet arrivals of students from other parts of the country in an attempt to enlist factional support.
 Student groups began accusing each other of ulterior motives, such as collusion with the government and trying to gain personal fame from the movement.
-Some students even tried to oust Chai Ling, and Feng Congde from their leadership positions in an attempted kidnapping, an action Chai called a "well-organized and premeditated plot".
+Some students even tried to oust Chai Ling and Feng Congde from their leadership positions in an attempted kidnapping, an action Chai called a "well-organised and premeditated plot".

+Unlike more moderate student leaders, Chai seemed willing to allow the student movement to end in a violent confrontation.
+In an interview given in late May, Chai stated: